jwmi239/BAE-305-Final-Project/README.md

 ![image](https://github.com/user-attachments/assets/ec759c19-a169-40f3-bb2a-fdf99235ec02)

-Figure X: Ackermann Steering Angle Phenomenon
+Figure 11: Ackermann Steering Angle Phenomenon

 With the pitman arm at a center-point, equal length drag links, and mirrored geometry for the steering knuckles, this creates a sharper angle for the side that the servo is turning away from.
 If not for this phenomenon, the inside wheel would be fighting the ground during turns due to travelling on a smaller turning radii than the outside wheel, as shown below.
 Ackermann steering allows for less wear on tires, steering components, and axle gearing if applicable.

 ![image](https://github.com/user-attachments/assets/5186bd61-a32d-4c9a-b299-12ec5034290e)

-Figure X: Inside wheel vs. Outside wheel Turning Radius
+Figure 12: Inside wheel vs. Outside wheel Turning Radius
 ### Sound

 The car contains a sound component that functions as a final output for multiple logic systems.
 The sound for the car functions through a DFPlayer Mini.
 The DFPlayer is an MP3 module for the Arduino.
 The DFPlayer Mini was chosen as the sound playing device because of its easy integration with the Arduino system.
 Arduino IDE has a downloadable library for the DFplayer that allows audio to be integrated into the code with a few simple commands.
 For this application, the DFPlayer Mini connects to a 1W speaker that projects the sound.
 Housing a micro-SD card, the player runs MP3 audio files when directed by the Arduino microcontroller.
 A voltage regulator and 9V battery were used to ensure the system received adequate power.
 The 9V supplied the voltage, and the regulator ensured adequate current flowed through the DFPlayer and to the speaker.